Environmental Flow Physics Lab

 EFPL @ Columbia University

-Our group focuses on both fundamental and applied problems related to fluid dynamics and turbulence, with an emphasis on environmental flows.
-We focus on challenges related to atmospheric boundary layer flow phenomena and wind engineering, using supercomputers and analytical methods.
+Our group explores fundamental and applied problems in fluid dynamics and turbulence, with an emphasis on environmental flows.
+We focus on challenges related to atmospheric boundary layer flow phenomena and wind engineering, using supercomputers and physics-data driven methods.

 Recent News